mattwparas/steel/README.md

   <img src="images/repl.gif" width="100%">
 </p>

 ## About

 `Steel` is an embedded scheme interpreter.
 Inspired largely by Racket and Clojure, the language seeks to be ergonomic scheme variant helpful for embedding in applications, or to be used on its own with high performance functions implemented in Rust.
 The language implementation itself contains a fairly powerful macro system based on the `syntax-rules` style and a bytecode virtual machine.
+At the moment, it is not explicitly compliant with any individual scheme specification.

+### Disclaimer

+The API is very unstable with no guarantees, and may change at any time while pre 1.0.
+There are undoubtedly bugs that exist, and I wouldn't consider Steel to be production ready.
+That being said, I do use it as a daily driver for many scripting tasks myself.

 ## Features